-Educating users on what is good practise and how to spot threats will reduce the chance of them falling victim to a social engineering attack.
-Some things to emphasise would be:
+Educating users on what is good practice and how to spot threats will reduce the chance of them falling victim to a social engineering attack.
+Some things to emphasize would be:

 - Do not open e-mail attachments from senders you do not know

 - Do not click on links in e-mails from senders you do not know